About

 I have been a professional photojournalist and photography editor for over 34 years, working for 5 different newspaper companies, including USA TODAY for 17 years, covering stories all over the world and throughout the U.S. I started Jud McCrehin Photography in 2007.

-Will you (personally) be the photographer at my wedding or portrait session?
+Will you be the photographer at my portrait session or event?

 How far do you travel?

-My base is in Warrenton, Va. which is just outside of Washington D.C. in Northern Virginia.
-Typically, I photograph most weddings/events and portrait sessions in the Mid-Atlantic region, but I also really like to photograph destination weddings/events and portraits sessions.
-Let me know what you have in mind.
+JMP is based in Warrenton, Va. which is outside of Washington D.C. in Northern Virginia.
+Typically, we photograph most portrait sessions and weddings/events in the Mid-Atlantic, but also really like to photograph destination portraits sessions and weddings/events.
+Let us know what you have in mind.

 Photo•jour•nal•ism n. is a form of photography that employs images in order to tell a story.
 Photojournalism is distinguished from other close branches of photography by complying with a rigid ethical framework which demands the images be a fair and accurate representation of the events they depict in both content and tone. -- photo•jour•nal•ist n. -- photo•jour•nal•is•tic adj.